Daily Activities

 Namami Gange Programme

-• Sewerage Treatment Infrastructure: Constructing and upgrading treatment plants to stop municipal waste from entering the river.
+• Sewerage treatment: Construct and upgrade STPs to stop municipal effluent entering the river.

-• Afforestation: Planting native trees along the river basin to improve water retention and soil stability.
+• Afforestation: Native species planting along the basin to improve water retention and bank stability.

 Parameter / MetricHistorical Status (2014)Present Status (2026)Target Status